schmoelder/diss/doc/02_model_based_design/05_design_solution.md

 (design_solution)=
 # Solution of chromatographic design problems

-The design of preparative chromatographic processes is a complex task, involving numerous degrees of freedom that can be manipulated to optimize performance.
+The design of preparative chromatographic processes involves numerous degrees of freedom that can be manipulated to optimize performance.
-These include continuous variables, such as column length and diameter, injection volume, concentration, and flow rate, as well as dynamic changes to the connectivity the flow sheet.
+These include continuous variables such as column geometry, injection volume, concentration, and flow rates, as well as discrete decisions such as selecting the operating mode or flow sheet connectivity.
-Additionally, structural decisions - such as selecting the optimal operating concept or mode - can also be subject to optimization.
-This makes it possible to determine the operating conditions and the overall process structure simultaneously, ensuring that the design aligns with the specific requirements of the separation problem.
-Overall, the design process requires a systematic approach to carefully evaluate all variables and identify the optimal combination of parameters to achieve the desired separation performance.
-In this chapter, multiple approaches for addressing these challenges are discussed.
+Addressing these challenges systematically requires a combination of methods: shortcut methods provide rapid design guidance based on simplified or analytical problem formulations, parameter sampling supports exploration of the design space and sensitivity analysis, and optimization algorithms enable systematic identification of optimal operating conditions.
+Importantly, these methods are not limited to process design but apply equally to model calibration and parameter estimation, as introduced in {numref}`model_calibration`.
+The following sections introduce the most relevant approaches used in this work.

 (shortcut_methods)=
 ## Shortcut methods

 Shortcut methods refer to techniques for the design and optimization of processes that are based on heuristics and simplifying assumptions {cite}`Nicoud2015`.
-These methods aim to simplify and accelerate the design process by reducing the time and computational resources required.
+By exploiting simplified problem formulations or analytical results, they avoid the need for full numerical simulations, making them particularly useful as a first step in process design or as a source of initial estimates for subsequent optimization.
 Examples include the use of empirical equations or pre-determined values to estimate key parameters, statistical or machine learning techniques to model process behavior, and optimization algorithms to efficiently identify the best solutions.

 One notable shortcut method is the application of equilibrium theory.
-Although it assumes the absence of kinetic limitations - which may not hold for certain scenarios, such as the separation of larger molecules - it serves as a foundational concept in several design methods.
+Although it assumes the absence of kinetic limitations, which may not hold for certain scenarios, such as the separation of larger molecules, it serves as a foundational concept in several design methods.
 Equilibrium theory provides inherent boundaries for process design, making it a valuable starting point {cite}`SchmidtTraub2020`.
 This approach is particularly useful in the design and operation of SMB processes.
 The central idea is to determine an operating region for dimensionless flow rate ratios where a complete separation of a two-component mixture is achievable in a (theoretical) true moving bed (TMB) process.
 For linear isotherms, this operating region takes the shape of a triangle and is commonly referred to as the *triangle theory*.